2020 Presidential Polls Show Big Trouble For Donald Trump As Impeachment Looms

-With the impeachment inquiry looming, Donald Trump could have a new problem to contend with — his sinking stature in 2020 presidential polls.
+With an impeachment inquiry looming, Donald Trump could have a new problem to contend with — his sinking stature in 2020 presidential polls.

 This week, a new poll spelled trouble for the president in a key battleground state.
 The University of Mary Washington’s poll of Virginia voters shows that Trump is trailing all of his potential Democratic rivals by significant margins, WVTF reported.